-Where the knowledge and/or skills demands of a course or subject module requires the use of prerequisites, then these may be applied to ensure an applicant gains entry onto a course.
-For example, it is agreed that the demands of particular courses may require the inclusion of specific pre-requisites, e.g., GCSE/Leaving Cert Maths or equivalent.
-These are set out in the College Full time prospectus and other publicity documentation.
-Where a large number of applicants holding the entry qualifications stated in the prospectus for a course exceeds the number of places applications will be processed in chronological order.
+Where the knowledge and/or skills demands of a course or subject module require the use of prerequisites, then these may be applied to ensure an applicant gains entry onto a course.
+For example, the demands of particular courses may require the inclusion of specific pre-requisites, e.g., GCSE/Leaving Cert Maths or equivalent.
+These are set out in the College's Full-time prospectus and other publicity documentation.
+Where a large number of applicants holding the entry qualifications stated in the prospectus for a course exceeds the number of places, applications will be processed in chronological order.